EzraApple/localhost-11434/README.md

-# Ollama Chat
+# Localhost 11434

 A T3 Chat-inspired chat application for your local Ollama models.
-Ollama Desk provides a clean, modern interface for interacting with AI models that run entirely on your laptop, with a focus on real functionality and beautiful design.
+It provides a clean, modern interface for interacting with AI models that run entirely on your laptop, with a focus on real functionality and beautiful design.

-## What is Ollama Chat?
+## What is Localhost 11434?

-Ollama Chat is a desktop chat application built with the T3 Stack that connects to your local Ollama instance.
+It is a desktop chat application built with Next.js and Electron that connects to your local Ollama instance.
 It's designed for users who want to chat with AI models while maintaining privacy and control over their data - everything runs locally on your machine.

 ### Current Features